 305. History of Ancient and Medieval Political Thought

 The development of political theory up to the Reformation.
-The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism,
+The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism.
+Not offered 1962'-63.

 306. History of Modern Political Thought